 \subsection{Case Study}

 To better understand the benefits of learning a compact latent space for generative models, we randomly present generated examples in Table~\ref{tab:case}.
-When generating sentences with the attribute combination \textit{negative} and \textit{sports}, the Contrastive method can generate attribute-related words like "\textit{tragic}" and "\textit{NBA}"; however, the semantic expression of the sentences is not coherent enough.
-This observation aligns with the results of automatic and human evaluation (see \S~\ref{sec:results}).
-One possible reason is that prefixes used for sentiment and topic control are trained independently, and the two learned prefixes exhibit different language habits, leading to incoherent expressions when combined for multi-aspect control.
-On the other hand, the Distribution method can generate fluent sentences presenting multiple attributes but is limited in varying expressions.
-For example, Distribution tends to use the word "\textit{bad}" to express negative emotion tendency, and its sentence structure is often duplicated, such as "\textit{The [noun] was bad in the first round of}".
-MacLaSa can generate many attribute-related contents, such as "\textit{there is little hope}" and "\textit{world championship leader}", in a fluent way.
-By reducing the discrepancy between sentiment and topic representations in the latent space, we fuse high-quality representations related to attribute information and achieve more coherent expression.
+When generating sentences with the attribute combination \textit{negative} and \textit{sports}, the Contrastive method can generate attribute-related words like "\textit{tragic}" and "\textit{NBA}"; however, the semantic coherence of the sentences is insufficient.
+This observation is consistent with the results of both automatic and human evaluations (see \S~\ref{sec:results}).
+One possible explanation is that the prefixes used for sentiment and topic control are trained independently, causing the two learned prefixes to exhibit different language habits and leading to incoherent expressions when combined for multi-aspect control.
+Conversely, the Distribution method can generate fluent sentences that display multiple attributes but struggles with varying expressions.
+For instance, Distribution tends to use the word "\textit{bad}" to convey negative emotions, and its sentence structure is often repetitive, such as "\textit{The [noun] was bad in the first round of}".
+Our proposed MacLaSa can generate numerous attribute-related content, such as "\textit{there is little hope}" and "\textit{world championship leader}", in a fluent manner.
+By minimizing the discrepancy between sentiment and topic representations in the latent space, we merge high-quality representations related to attribute information, resulting in more coherent expression.